 Accommodation in Malaysia

-Expats can rest assured that they will have no problem in finding comfortable, affordable accommodation in Malaysia.
+Expats can rest assured that they will have no problem in finding comfortable and affordable accommodation in Malaysia.

 Types of accommodation in Malaysia

-All types of accommodation are present in Malaysia, from large, stand-alone houses (bungalows), to semi-detached and terraced houses, to apartments and condominiums.
+Many types of accommodation are present in Malaysia: large stand-alone houses, semi-detached and terraced houses, apartments, and condominiums.
 Generally, condominiums are most popular with expats, as they are secure and often boast highly sought-after amenities such as gyms and swimming pools.

-Completely furnished, semi-furnished or unfurnished accommodation is available – although expats are warned that the term 'unfurnished' is sometimes used more literally in Malaysia than elsewhere in the world, describing places that are completely empty, without kitchen units, stoves or even curtain rails.
+Completely furnished, semi-furnished or unfurnished accommodation is available.
+Expats are warned that 'unfurnished' is sometimes used more literally in Malaysia than in other countries.
+The term can refer to places that are completely empty, without kitchen units, stoves or even curtain rails.